(NOTE: This is an excerpt from “1,000 Little Things Happy, Successful People Do Differently”.)

-In the NEW edition of 1,000 Little Things Happy, Successful People Do Differently, Marc and I guide students through this process of letting go and stepping forward.
+In our most recent edition of “1,000 Little Things Happy, Successful People Do Differently”, Marc and I guide readers gradually through this process of letting go and stepping forward.

 And of course, it’s far from easy.
 One of the hardest lessons in life involves the ability to change your perspective and let go—whether it’s guilt, anger, love or loss.
 The change is always tough—you fight to hold on and you fight to let go.
 But letting go from the inside out is oftentimes the healthiest path forward.
 It clears out toxic attachments and paves the way for you to make the most positive use of the present.

 You’ve got to emotionally free yourself from some of the stories and ideas that once meant a lot to you, so you can move beyond them and the pain they bring you.

 Honestly, that’s why Marc and I published “1,000 Little Things…” in the first place—to be that daily reminder for anyone who’s struggling to change their situation for the better.
 It’s a compendium filled with our best advice on overcoming setbacks, letting go of what is holding us back, nurturing relationships, finding time for self-care and cultivating passion in order to achieve our important goals.
 If you haven’t read it yet, and you enjoyed the excerpt above, I promise you won’t be disappointed when you get yourself a copy. 🙂

 M&A, I just wanted to quickly leave a note of thanks.
 All three of your books have helped me through a difficult and often painful separation this past year.
 Thank you so much.
 I highly recommend your work to anyone going through a challenging time.
 It does get better (even when you’re certain it won’t).
 I’m already seeing the clear little signs of a more peaceful life ahead.